tuxies-wiki-team/tuxies-wiki/docs/notes/about/contributions/README.md

 ---
 title: Become a Contributor
 createTime: 2025/05/30 16:48:26
-permalink: /about/become-a-contributor/
+permalink: /contributions/
 ---

-:::card card title="Welcome!" icon="fluent-emoji:party-popper"
+:::card title="Welcome!" icon="fluent-emoji:party-popper"
 Thank you for your interest in contributing to Tuxie's Wiki!
 We welcome documentation improvements, guides, app recommendations, error reports and fixes, and more.
 :::